GIScience/ors-netascore-workshop-agile-24/tutorial/tutorial.md

 ## [Integrating results from NetAScore into openrouteservice](./integration.md)
-This part of the tutorial is for those people who have managed to get openrouteservice and NetAScore running on there local machines, and would like to bring the two together.
+This part of the tutorial is for those people who have managed to get openrouteservice and NetAScore running on their local machines, and would like to bring the two together.
 You will be guided through the process of downloading OSM data and then putting this into both NeAScore and openrouteservice.
-You will then be guided through the process of converting data obtained from NetAScore into a format compatible with openrouteservice, before integrating this data into openrouteservice so that you can do your own routing processes that take into account walkability.
+We further guide you through converting the NetAScore output into a format compatible with openrouteservice, before integrating this data into openrouteservice so that you can do your own routing processes that take into account walkability and bikeability metrics.